sga-noud/adaptive-mushroom/README.md

 ```
 You can always reorganize the areas in your layout by editing the content of the `custom:grid-layout` card that is at the base of the dashboard view.

 The navigation menu will start working once you add more views.
-Remember to change the decluttering templates of both navigation components (called `side-nav` and `bottom-nav`) to suit your views.
+Remember to change the decluttering templates of both navigation components (called `side-nav` and `bottom-nav`) to suit your view names and icons.

 ## ToDo's
 - [ ] Add screenshots